Food Safety Incidents

 Physical chemistry has been detected in Cured Pork Salami.

-On October 29, 2025, a significant food safety incident was reported involving cured pork salami originating from Spain.
-The Ministry of Agriculture and Livestock has detected the presence of physical chemistry in the product, raising concerns regarding its safety for consumption.
+A recent food safety incident has been reported involving cured pork salami originating from Spain.
+The Ministry of Agriculture and Livestock has announced a recall due to the detection of physical chemistry in the product.
+This finding raises significant concerns regarding the safety and quality of the affected salami.

 • Incident: Physical chemistry has been detected in Cured Pork Salami.